Build It And They Will Not Come: Finding Users For Your SaaS

 Common Mistakes

-The first mistake is waiting until launch to learn where users are.
+Waiting until launch to learn where users are.

-The second is treating other builders as proof of customer demand.
+Treating other builders as proof of customer demand.

-The third is posting only product updates.
+Posting only product updates.
 Product updates are useful for people who already care.
 Problem-focused content is how you reach people who do not yet know you exist.

 Exercise